JessicaSunny/Trader-chat-sentiment-analysis/FINDINGS.md

 ## Caveats
 - Sample size per tier is small (9-23 messages), so percentages should be treated as directional rather than statistically definitive
-- AI-based classification is more flexible than keyword matching but not deterministic — re-running the same messages could occasionally produce slightly different category picks
+- AI-based classification is more flexible than keyword matching but not deterministic- re-running the same messages could occasionally produce slightly different category picks